arthur-jacquin/edit/philosophy.md

 might be considered interesting but that brings much complexity have intentionnally been left aside.

 edit has limited abilities.
-It is a feature.
 Reading the following may help in deciding if edit is capable enough for your workflow.
 If not, others editors are listed at the end of this file.

 ### No support for every terminal